vlas-voloshin/JSONSchemaValidation/README.md

 Using `+[VVJSONSchema registerValidatorClass:forMetaschemaURI:withError:]` method, custom JSON Schema keywords can be registered for the specified custom metaschema URI that must be present in the `$schema` property of the instantiated root schemas.
 Schema keywords are validated using objects conforming to `VVJSONSchemaValidator` protocol.
 Please refer to `VVJSONSchema` class documentation in the source code for more information.

+## Tread safety

+`VVJSONSchema` and all objects it is composed of are immutable after being constructed and is thus thread-safe, so a single schema can be used to validate multiple JSON documents in parallel threads.
+It is also possible to construct multiple `VVJSONSchema` instances in separate threads, as long as no thread attempts to register additional schema keywords in the process.

 ## Caveats and known issues

 - External schema references are not yet supported.